*Camping La Junta CLOSED April 28 until September 15, 2016.

 $4,000 pesos (~US$6)

-* Children 9 or under stay for free and do not need to register.
+* Children 9 or under stay for free..

-Amenities included at the camping in La Junta are:roofed house with fire pit
+Amenities included at the camping in La Junta are:two roofed houses with fire pits, tables and benches

 large sink for washing dishes